AustinCodingAcademy/javascript-workbook/04week/class/readme.md

     - A Higher Order Function: Takes one or more functions as arguments, returns a function as its result.

+    - Cleaner more easy to read code

+    - Less code to write

 * What is functional programming?

     - Functional programming: A program that deals in functions as the main component instead of classes.
 Functions ARE the object.